-If you are dealing with headaches and migraines on a level that your everyday tasks are suffering, stop ignoring them and visit Catalyst Medical Group.
-Our physicians can help you get rid of your heartache so you can enjoy your life without suffering.
-For more information, please call us or book an appointment online.
-We are conveniently located at 5215 S McColl Rd Edinburg, TX 78539.
+If you are dealing with headaches and migraines to a level that your everyday tasks are suffering, stop ignoring them and visit Catalyst Medical Group.
+Our physicians can help you get rid of your heartache, so you can enjoy your life without suffering.
+For more information, contact us today or book an appointment online.
+We have convenient locations to serve you in Edinburg TX, and Mission TX.

 Migraines and headaches can sour any good day, as they can make it difficult to focus on anything else.
 While most headaches come and go without incident, frequent and recurring headaches and migraines can have a significant impact on your quality of life.
 With that in mind, if you are concerned about headaches or migraines, we would be pleased to evaluate your symptoms and provide treatment to you at Catalyst Medical Group!